cutthroat78/Leaving-Cert-Notes/README.md

 - Consider moving school slides to seperate page(s)
 - Convert heart diagram that is written on small piece of paper in my green folder
 - Convert rest of enzyme immobilisation write up and add images to “how to” sheet into notion
+- Have seperate page in each subject/chapter of other resources (Slides, videos, links etc.)
+### Biology
+### Business
+### Computer Science
+### English
+- Go through a dolls house study booklet and get rid of things that are not needed
+### French
 - Digitize JC Hardback 1
 - Digitize Justine Era LC Hardback
+- Add an example to Past Tense page
+- Convert anki jc decks to digital notes
+- Convert fete d’anniversaire booklet into digital notes
+- Digitize JC Hardback 2
+- Write difference between future tenses into digital notes
+- Convert these quizlet decks: [1](https://quizlet.com/_a5hp63?x=1jqt&i=3whdjx) [2](https://quizlet.com/_b6jeex?x=1jqt&i=3whdjx)
+- Make french notes on conditional tense
+- Make French notes on all future tenses
+### Maths
+### Music
-- Music: Convert sheets on . (dotted) notes and rests
+- Convert sheets on . (dotted) notes and rests
-- Music: Sort out treble key signatures page
+- Sort out treble key signatures page
-- Music: Add below to music note notes
+- Add below to music note notes:
-  Add:
   - Dotted Crochet
   - Dotted minim
   - Semiquaver
   - The dot (Adds half the value of the note it follows) A dotted crochet always has a quaver after it
-- Music: Look through this [link](https://www.curriculumonline.ie/Senior-cycle/Senior-Cycle-Subjects/Music/) and put info on exams and subjects onto pages
+- Look through this [link](https://www.curriculumonline.ie/Senior-cycle/Senior-Cycle-Subjects/Music/) and put info on exams and subjects onto pages
-- French: Add an example to Past Tense page
-- French: Convert anki jc decks to digital notes
-- French: Convert fete d’anniversaire booklet into notion
-- French: Digitize JC Hardback 2
-- French: Write difference between future tenses into notion
-- French: Convert these quizlet decks: [1](https://quizlet.com/_a5hp63?x=1jqt&i=3whdjx) [2](https://quizlet.com/_b6jeex?x=1jqt&i=3whdjx)
-- Music: Pick songs for music class (3, 4 or 6)
+- Pick songs for music class (3, 4 or 6)
-- English: Go through a dolls house study booklet and get rid of things that are not needed
-- Have seperate page in each subject/chapter of other resources (Slides, videos, links etc.)
 ### Anki
-- Learn how to make diagram cards
+- Test and learn how to use [image occlusion](https://ankiweb.net/shared/info/1111933094)